 Credentialing a TeleHealth Company –

-Credentialing can be a very intimidating phrase if you aren’t familiar with it, or just getting started and you don’t know where to begin.
-So, let’s dive into it to help make this process a little less stressful.
+Medical Credentialing can be a very intimidating phrase if you aren’t familiar with it, or just getting started and you don’t know where to begin.
+So, let’s dive into it to help make the credentialing process a little less stressful.